 He received his undergraduate degree from the Cooper Union and his law degree from George Washington University.

 Kheit, who does both litigation and transactional work, has represented clients whose technologies have included computer software, microprocessors, electronic commerce, payment systems, communications, wireless and networks.
-Before he was a lawyer, he did software-development work at Time Warner Inc. (TWX) and NeXT Computer Inc.
+Before he was a lawyer, he did software-development work at Time Warner Inc. (TWX:US) and NeXT Computer Inc.

 He has an undergraduate degree in computer science and a master’s degree in business administration from Rutgers University, a law degree from New York Law School and a master’s degree in intellectual property law from Franklin Pierce Law Center.